PinjunD/Statistical-ranking-with-dynamic-covariate/reproduction_codes/README.md

 ---

 #### **Tennis**
-This experiment examines the aging effect on tennis players and constructs a dynamic "ability table" for the top 10 players in history.
-After preprocessing the data, we select the optimal combination of Gaussian bases using the BIC criterion to model the aging effect and compare the results with the standard BT model.
+This experiment examines the age effect on tennis players and constructs a dynamic "ability table" for the top 10 players in history.
+After preprocessing the data, we select the optimal combination of Gaussian radial basis functions (RBFs) with different location and scale parameters using the BIC criterion to model the age effect and compare the results with the standard BT model.

 📌 **To run:**
-- Execute **Figure5.py** to determine the optimal Gaussian basis.
+- Execute **Figure5.py** to determine the optimal Gaussian RBFs.
-- Execute **Figure1.py** to generate the "dynamic ability table."
+- Execute **Figure1.py** to generate the "dynamic ability table".

 - **Figure5.py**:
-  - Tests 64 candidate Gaussian basis combinations.
+  - Tests 64 candidate models using subsets of all Gaussian RBFs.
   - Computes basis coefficients using the PlusDC model.
   - Selects the optimal combination using the BIC criterion.
   - Plots and saves:
     - *Figure5(a).png* (Optimal bases)
-    - *Figure5(b).png* (Aging effect function)
+    - *Figure5(b).png* (Estimated age effect)
-  - Compares player rankings from the PlusDC and BT models, saving results in *Figure5(c).csv*.
+  - Compares player rankings obtained from the PlusDC and BT models, saving results in *Figure5(c).csv*.

 - **Figure1.py**:
-  - Uses the optimal bases (from **Figure5.py**) to fit the PlusDC model.
+  - Uses the selected basis functions (from **Figure5.py**) to fit the PlusDC model.
-  - Integrates player birthdates to generate the "dynamic ability table."
+  - Integrates player birthdates to generate the "dynamic ability table".
   - Saves the results as *Figure1.png*.

 ---

 #### **Horse Racing**
-This experiment investigates the impact of actual weight, draw position, and public belief in horse racing.
-We evaluate different covariate combinations by computing log-likelihood, AIC, and BIC, comparing results against the standard PL model.
+This experiment investigates the incorporation of actual weight, draw position, and public belief in horse racing predictions using the PlusDC model.
+We evaluate different covariate combinations by computing log-likelihood, AIC, and BIC, and compare the results against the standard PL model.
 Additionally, we conduct k-fold cross-validation to assess predictive performance.

 📌 **To run:**
 - Execute **TableS2.py** to compute model selection criteria.